 Raising Community Awareness for Safety and Injury Prevention

-The City of Madison Fire Department, in collaboration of over 25 public and private organizations throughout Dane County host the Safety Saturday event each year.
-Safety Saturday will be held on June 11th between 8 am and 1 pm on the Capitol Square.
+The City of Madison Fire Department, in collaboration with over 25 public and private organizations throughout Dane County, host the Safety Saturday event each year.

 Safety Saturday is an event that educates parents, children, and the public on ways to make safe decisions, prevent injuries, and to encourage the use of safety devices such as seat belts, bike helmets, and smoke alarms.
 Using the remarkable State Capitol Square and Dane County Farmers' Market as a setting, thousands of community members attended the Safety Saturday event each year.